 Minimally Invasive Interventions:

 Advancements in interventional cardiology have led to the development of minimally invasive procedures for the treatment of various cardiac conditions.
 Transcatheter techniques, such as percutaneous coronary intervention (PCI) and transcatheter aortic valve replacement (TAVR), offer less invasive alternatives to traditional open-heart surgery, reducing complications, recovery time, and hospital stays.
-Novel catheter-based therapies, such as radiofrequency ablation for arrhythmias and percutaneous mitral valve repair, are expanding treatment options for patients with complex cardiovascular disorders.
+Furthermore, novel catheter-based therapies, such as radiofrequency ablation for arrhythmias and percutaneous mitral valve repair, are expanding treatment options for patients with complex cardiovascular disorders.

 Remote Monitoring and Telemedicine: